-U.S. judge releases Washington state Proud Boys leader arrested in Captiol riot after prosecutors withdraw several allegations
+U.S. judge releases Washington state Proud Boys leader arrested in Capitol riot after prosecutors withdraw several allegations

 Howell ordered Nordean to home confinement except for work, health, religious and court-related reasons, to not possess firearms or travel outside the jurisdiction of the U.S. District Court for Western Washington, and to submit to location monitoring.

 Nordean, also known as Rufio Panman online, was arrested Feb.
 3 on charges of aiding and abetting the destruction of government property, obstructing an official proceeding, trespassing and disorderly conduct on restricted Capitol grounds.
-Nordean was indicted on those same counts, two felony and two misdemeanors, on Wednesday.
+Nordean was indicted on those same counts, two felony and two misdemeanor, on Wednesday.

 In a filing Monday, Assistant U.S. Attorneys James B. Nelson and Jason B.A.
 McCullough alleged that Nordean was “nominated from within to have ‘war powers’ ” to lead activities at the Capitol after the group’s chairman, Henry “Enrique” Tarrio, was arrested by D.C. police upon arriving in the city two days earlier.